Skip to content

 You launch your new site.
 Rankings hold.
 Traffic looks stable for the first two weeks.
-Then you notice your blog posts no longer show article dates in search results.
-Your FAQ pages lost the expandable question snippets.
-Your service pages no longer display the breadcrumb trail beneath the URL.
-Clicks start dropping even though rankings barely moved — because your appearance in search results got significantly less prominent overnight.
+Then you notice product pages no longer show review stars, your service pages no longer display breadcrumb trails, or your article pages no longer expose clean author and date data.
+Clicks start dropping even though rankings barely moved, because your appearance and machine-readable context changed during the rebuild.

 Rebuilding schema parity is not just about recovering rich results for their own sake.
-Click-through rate from rich results directly affects the volume of traffic a ranked page receives.
-Losing a FAQ snippet or a review star display can reduce CTR by a measurable amount even when the ranking position stays the same.
-Over a site with hundreds of pages, that CTR loss compounds quickly.
+It is about preserving the structured facts that search engines were already using to understand page type, authorship, products, breadcrumbs, reviews, and organization details.
+Supported rich result loss can reduce click-through rate even when the ranking position stays the same.
+Over a site with hundreds of pages, that loss compounds quickly.

-This guide covers what schema markup does for search visibility, exactly why structured data disappears in CMS rebuilds, and the complete schema parity process — inventory, mapping, and validation — you need to preserve rich results through a migration.
+This guide covers what schema markup does for search visibility, exactly why structured data disappears in CMS rebuilds, and the complete schema parity process (inventory, mapping, and validation) you need to preserve supported structured data through a migration.
 This post works alongside canonical tag parity and redirect mapping for migrations as part of a complete signal-preservation strategy.

 Quick Checklist